 There are numerous reasons why we enjoy predicting the future or obsessing over trends.
 For marketers, investors, or entrepreneurs, it’s a way to know what the marker will be like and how they can tap into it.
 For others, they can use graphs, current products, online research – and even feelings to predict everything from weather to healthcare.

-However, it’s one thing to predict the future and another to learn from it.
+However, it’s one thing to predict the learning method For future entrepreneurs goals.

-Here are ten ways that we can learn from the future and how it will impact us.
+Here are nine ways that we can learn from the future and how it will impact us.

 1. Virtual reality is a gateway to the real world.

 Virtual reality and augmented reality are two of the most-hyped trends being discussed.
 In the past, we assumed this meant that we would all become so consumed with a virtual that we never left the confounds of home or interact with other people face-to-face.

 As Pokemon Go has proven, this isn’t the case.